contagon/handbook/handbook/11-young-women.md

 * Planning class meetings, service, and activities
 * Leadership instruction from adult Young Women leaders or a member of the class presidency

-A [Sample Presidency Meeting Agenda](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60010390_000-Quorum-and-Class-Presidency-Agenda8.pdf) is available on ChurchofJesusChrist.org.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)A [Sample Presidency Meeting Agenda](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60010390_000-Quorum-and-Class-Presidency-Agenda8.pdf) is available on ChurchofJesusChrist.org.

 #### 11.3.4.4 Ward Youth Council

-The purpose of the ward youth council is to help the youth bring others to Jesus Christ and accomplish the work of salvation and exaltation.
+The purpose of the ward youth council is to help the youth bring others to Jesus Christ and to help accomplish the work of salvation and exaltation.

 The bishop presides over the ward youth council.
 This council’s members include:

 * The bishopric.
-* One of the bishop’s assistants in the priests quorum and the teachers and deacons quorum presidents.
+* One of the bishop’s assistants in the priests quorum, the teachers quorum president, and the deacons quorum president.
 * The Young Women class presidents (or the entire class presidency if the ward has just one Young Women class).
 * The Young Women president.